Icosa-dev/Alzipar-Dictionary/Rules/Orthography/LatinScript.md

 The letter *Hh* which makes no sound is used as a placeholder to follow the triconsonantal root patern.
 The letter *Ħħ* is the one which actually makes the English "h" sound.
 If initial the letter *Hh* can be dropped.

 The first letter of a sentence is capitalized.
-Proper nouns of great significance may be written in all caps.
+Proper nouns are also capitalized and proper nouns of great significance may be written in all caps.
 Sentences are seperated by full stops and words are seperated by spaces.
 The word before a conjunction will have a comma appended to it.

 In informal writting the case markers can be excluded.